 Some of the best museums in the Hague (or attractions) that best suit children and their interests (though this might change depending on age and tastes) include windmills, historical buildings, and animals like penguins or monkeys.
 The best museum to find all of this under one roof is Madurodam.

-Best museums in the Hague for history lovers?
+What are the best museums in the Hague for history lovers?

-Visitors might also want to explore a few out-of-the-way treasures such as Witte Huis, a 17th Century house that is now a museum.
+Visitors might also want to explore a few out-of-the-way treasures, such as Witte Huis, a 17th-century house that is now a museum.

 How many museums are there in the Hague?